Fact-checking President Trump's congressional address - ABC 36 News

 During his address to a joint session of Congress Tuesday night, President Donald Trump made a number of claims about a range of issues, including unemployment and immigration.

-Throughout the speech, a team of journalists from ABC News will identify questionable statements and provide context, detail and additional information and statistics.
+Throughout the speech, a team of journalists from ABC News identified questionable statements and provided context, detail and additional information and statistics.

 What Trump said: “By finally enforcing our immigration laws, we will raise wages, help the unemployed, save billions of dollars, and make our communities safer for everyone.”